Our Journey...so far

 The bottom fell out of my world.

 I remember thinking, how unfair...how unfair to make him fight so hard to be alive and then this.
 I was totally consumed by one thought and that was that one day, I would watch my baby die.
 That I would out-live my child.
 I was ignorant about DS and all I thought I knew was that life expectancy was short.
 I was inconsolable.
 I began to wonder, 'what next', give the little guy a break!
-As I am an older mum, I had had a blood test and my 'risk' of a baby with DS was low (1 in 2800), so honestly I thought they were wrong and had made a mistake.
+As I am an older mum, I had had a blood test and my 'risk' (I hate that they call it that!) of a baby with DS was low (1 in 2800), so honestly I thought they were wrong and had made a mistake.

 My baby was brought to my room 7 hours later -in the early hours of the next morning - for me to say hello and see you soon as he was being transported to another hospital in the most amazing piece of kit I've ever seen.
 It resembled a little rocket and was packed full of everything he needed to keep him alive.
 It was basically a mobile intensive care unit.
 I could barely see him amongst all the wires and kit.
-We named him Harry so that people could talk to him by name.
+My mum said we needed to give him a name so people could talk to him, so we named him Harry.
 I said hello and told him I loved him and he had to fight...and then he was taken away.
 I followed 10 hours later by ambulance - after the epidural had worn off and I was able to walk.
 Fyi ambulances are not built for comfort!
 I was holding on for dear life over all the bumps on what felt like an incredibly long journey, feeling like my c/s wound was going to split open at any minute!

-On my arrival at the JR, I may have become paranoid because I felt as though everyone was talking about me and the baby with DS.
-I felt surrounded by pity faces....and I began to feel I deserved them,
+On my arrival at the JR, I may have been a bit paranoid, but I felt as though everyone was talking about me and the baby with DS.
+I felt surrounded by pity faces....

 Why me?
 Why us?
 We should be at home cuddling our little pink bundle but instead we are spending our days standing by his incubator in the NICU (Neonatal Intensive Care Unit) praying that he lives.
 These were the darkest moments of my life.
 In May 2016 I watched my tiny baby fight for his life.